conbench/benchalerts/tests/integration_tests/README.md

 Integration tests
 -----------------

-These tests will interact with various services like Github and Conbench.
+These tests will interact with various services like GitHub and Conbench.

 To run tests that post comments to pull requests, you need the following environment variables configured correctly: